 Extensions have the potential to dramatically reshape how we use Mac apps, but they will take some getting used to.
 In the future, if a developer wanted to make an alternative to Markup, users could use that extension from right within Mail, too.
 Presumably other apps could opt to use the Markup extension, too, if they want.

 Messages, Apple’s go-to app for iMessage and miscellaneous other chat services (that’s clearly the order of priority), gets a bunch of new upgrades in Yosemite that serve to enhance your conversations, so long as everyone is using iMessage.
-(Those miscellaneous other chat services are still supported, it’s just that support for them appears to have been frozen in amber for several updates.
-If you truly love IM like many of my friends do, you’d probably be better off using an app such as Adium for those services, and keep iChat focused on iMessage.)
+(Those miscellaneous other chat services are still supported, it’s just that support for them appears to have been frozen in carbonite for several updates.
+If you truly love IM like many of my friends do, you’d probably be better off using an app such as Adium for those services, and keep Messages focused on iMessage.)